-Worship is a time where we come together to celebrate our achievements and to learn about the person, love and work of Jesus.
+Worship is a time where we come together to celebrate our achievements, learn about the person, love and work of Jesus, think about how we might live and love like Jesus in our daily life, and have the opportunity to give thanks to God and ask for his help in songs and prayer.
 The worship at our school is based on promoting the Christian Values which permeate the ethos of the school.
 Worship is, therefore, an essential part of the school day and the contributions from staff, pupils, clergy and other visitors are highly valued.

 At Eccleston C.E.
-Primary School we always seek to reflect in our worship the Christian foundation of the school and its care for all who work here.
+Primary School, we always seek to reflect in our worship the Christian foundation of the school and its care for all who work here.
 Children are helped to understand the meaning of Christian worship and we hope that believers will be able to share in it and that others of no faith will reach the 'threshold of worship'.